acotilla91/Google-TTS-Demo/README.md

 ### Know issues

- - The standard voices tend to fail.
-May be a temporal bug on Google's side, since this is still a beta API.
+ - The WaveNet voices work perfectly, but the standard voices tend to fail.
+Might be a temporal bug on Google's side, since this is still a beta API.